mattsjohnston/Stitch/README.md

 ### Scroll
 Use the [Stitch Sample](/Stitch Sample.sketch) Sketch file as a guide.
 More documentation to come.
+- Vertical and horizontal scrolling
+- Paginate sub-folders
+- Pagination indicators
+- Reference the full-length content from another artboard

 ## Authors
 Matt Johnston - [@mattsjohnston](https://twitter.com/mattsjohnston)